gpalomares2022/Kedro_real_project/README.md

 ```
 pip install -r src/requirements.txt
 ```
-you can see the work notebook with:
+Now, you can see the work notebook with:

 ``
 jupyter notebook